ravindu644/Android-Kernel-Tutorials/README.md

 # Notes :
 - If your split_img has a boot.img-dtb + Uncompressed Kernel => Use "Image".
 - If your split_img has a boot.img-dtb + GZIP compressed Kernel => Use "Image.gz".
-- If your split_img don't has a boot.img-dtb + uncompressed Kernel => Use "Image.gz-dtb".
+- If your split_img don't has a boot.img-dtb + uncompressed Kernel => Use "Image-dtb". (if your out/arm64/boot folder don't have such a file, use Image instead)
-- If your split_img don't has a boot.img-dtb + GZIP compressed Kernel => Use "Image.gz-dtb.gz".
+- If your split_img don't has a boot.img-dtb + GZIP compressed Kernel => Use "Image.gz-dtb".
 <hr>

 ### 03. Choose the required kernel as I mentioned above > Rename it to "```boot.img-kernel```" and copy and replace it with the ```boot.img-kernel```, which is in the split_img folder.